stevetraut/go-tutorials/web-service-gin.md

 1. Save main.go.

-#### Run the code
+### Run the code

 1. Begin tracking the Gin module as a dependency.

     At the command line, use the [`go mod tidy` command](https://golang.org/ref/mod#go-mod-tidy) to add the github.com/gin-gonic/gin module as a dependency for your module.

     ```bash
-    $ go mod tidy
+    go mod tidy
-    go: finding module for package github.com/gin-gonic/gin
-    go: found github.com/gin-gonic/gin in github.com/gin-gonic/gin v1.7.2
     ```

+    The command should report that it found the module for Gin: github.com/gin-gonic/gin in github.com/gin-gonic/gin.
+If you didn't have it already it, the command downloaded it.

-    Go downloaded this dependency because you added it to the `import` declaration in the previous step.
+    Go located this dependency because you imported a package from it with the `import` declaration.

-1. From the command line in the directory containing main.go, run the code.

-    ```bash
-    go run .
-    ```

-    If prompted to do so, allow incoming connections.

-    Once the code is running, you have a running HTTP server to which you can send requests.
+1. To set up to run the code, click the <walkthrough-editor-spotlight spotlightId="menu-run">Run menu</walkthrough-editor-spotlight>, then click **Open Configurations**.

+    This creates a launch.json file with configuration properties to run your code.
+You can close this without editing it.

+1. To run the code, click the <walkthrough-editor-spotlight spotlightId="menu-run-start-without-debugging">Start without debugging</walkthrough-editor-spotlight> menu command.

+1. Click the **View menu**, then click **Debug Console**.

+    The Debug Console should show that your web service is listening and serving HTTP on port 8080.

-1. From a new command line window, use `curl` to make a request to your running web service.
+1. In the Cloud Shell terminal window, use the following `curl` command to make a request to your running web service.

     ```bash
     curl http://localhost:8080/albums \